 Heaven Hill Bottled in Bond 6 year old Bourbon—86 points, $15

 One of the most under-the-radar bottles in the business, this bourbon is still priced like we’re in 1998.
 The 100-proof whiskey comes in hot on the nose, with strong notes of wood and baking spices.
 The leathery palate calls to mind dusty rickhouses, with minimal sweetness.
 Even a handful of cubes can’t mute the long, warming finish.
 At this price, there are no worries about pouring another for everyone.
+Update: Heaven Hill discontinued its 6 year old Bottled in Bond, replacing it with a 7 year old Bottled in Bond bourbon that’s more widely available and, at 91 points, was named No. 4 in the 2019 Top 20.

 James E. Pepper 1776 Rye—85 points, $27